To all our lovely customers – thank you so much for your patience in these extraordinary times.

 We hope you’re all safe and well.

-The exciting news is that we are now OPEN
+The exciting news is that

 As I’m sure you’ll expect, we have a few temporary new plans in place to keep everyone safe.
 In particular, our capacity will obviously be reduced for the time being.